19hours/sg-statutes/Acts/State Immunity Act.md

 (5) The head of a State’s diplomatic mission in Singapore, or the person for the time being performing his functions, shall be deemed to have authority to give on behalf of the State any such consent as is mentioned in subsection (3) and, for the purposes of subsection (4), his certificate to the effect that any property is not in use or intended for use by or on behalf of the State for commercial purposes shall be accepted as sufficient evidence of that fact unless the contrary is proved.

-## PART III
+## PART 3

 SUPPLEMENTARY PROVISIONS

 ### States entitled to immunities and privileges

-16\.—(1) The immunities and privileges conferred by Part II apply to any foreign or Commonwealth State other than Singapore; and references to a State include references to —
+16\.—(1) The immunities and privileges conferred by Part 2 apply to any foreign or Commonwealth State other than Singapore; and references to a State include references to —

 (a) the sovereign or other head of that State in his public capacity;